Brand Loyalty - Explained

 - Continued innovation: They have always innovated in customer tech which has seen its customer ambitions.

 In general, the Apple company has been able to experience several benefits from customer brand loyalty.
 For instance, Apple has experienced an increase in referral rate, retention rate, the share of wallet, and reduction in the marketing costs.
-How Important is Brand Loyalty?
-There are many benefits of brand loyalty to businesses.
-Some of the obvious benefits are as explained below:

 How do you Maintain Brand Loyalty?